9: Files#

 fpath = "../README.md"

 You can even chain .. to go up multiple levels: ../../some_file.txt goes up two levels.
-But if you find yourself doing that, it’s usually a sign to reorganize your files!
+But if you find yourself doing that, it’s often a sign that you should reorganize your files!

 Relative vs. absolute file paths#